 Heading to Orkney or Shetland can provide the perfect conditions for hunting down the northern lights.
 In Orkney the main island has a number of clear horizons that are perfect for viewing the northern lights safely.
 Similarly, Shetland has some good viewing locations and given its latitude being similar to Bergen it needs a lower level of activity to see the northern lights.

-Best Time to See Northern Lights in Scotland: October- March
+Best Time to See Northern Lights in Scotland is from October to March

 - Haystack Mountain